Sula (novel): Background

+Synopsis

+The story is organized by chronological chapters labeled with years.
+In "1919," the first named character, handsome Shadrack returns from World War I a shattered man, suffering from shell shock or PTSD and unable to accept the world he used to belong in.
+As a way to compartmentalize the unpredictable nature of death, Shadrack invents a National Suicide Day to be held annually on January 3.
+Shadrack proposed that Medallion citizens could kill themselves or each other on this day and be free from death for the rest of the year.
+The town begrudgingly accepts Shadrack as a part of their community despite his outbursts.

 In "1920" and "1921," the narrator contrasts the families of the children Nel Wright and Sula Peace, who both grow up with no father figure.
-Nel, the product of a mother knee deep in social conventions, grows up in a stable home.
-Nel is initially torn between the rigid conventionality of her mother Helene Wright, who dislikes Sula's family instantly, and her inherent curiosity with the world, which she discovers on a trip.
-Her vow to venture out when she is older is juxtaposed by the reader being informed that not once did she leave the Bottom after that trip.
+Nel, the product of a mother knee-deep in social conventions, grows up in a stable home.
+Nel is initially torn between the rigid conventionality of her mother Helene Wright, who dislikes Sula's family instantly, and her inherent curiosity about the world, which she discovers on a trip.
+Though she vows to explore more of the world, she ultimately never leaves The Bottom again.
 This experience ultimately prompts Nel to begin a friendship with Sula.
-The Peace family is the opposite: she lives with her grandmother Eva and her mother Hannah, both of whom are seen by the town as eccentric, loose, yet Hannah was genuinely loved by all men, and Eva was very respected by all women.
+The Peace family is the opposite: Sula lives with her grandmother Eva and her mother Hannah, both of whom are seen by the town as eccentric, loose, yet Hannah was genuinely loved by all men, and Eva was very respected by all women.
 Their house serves as a home for three informally adopted boys and a steady stream of boarders.
 The extremely strained relationship between Hannah and Eva is revealed.

-Despite their differences, Sula and Nel become fiercely attached to each other in adolescent friendship.
-They share every part of their lives.
-This includes a memory of an accidental traumatic event; One day, they playfully swing a neighborhood boy, Chicken Little, around by his hands.
-Sula loses her grip and he falls into a nearby river and drowns.
-They do not tell anyone of the event, and though Sula grieves with guilt, Nel feels a light happiness, which is implicitly revealed to be unspoken pride, because she has secretly decided that the event is Sula's fault and that she does not share the blame at all.
-What complicates things is Shadrack's shack, which has a direct view of the incident.
-To find out if he saw, Sula visits it alone and is surprised at its orderliness, but she is unable to ask the question through her tears.
-He comforts her and she runs away, accidentally leaving her belt, which Shadrack hangs on his wall as a sole ornament and memorandum of his only visitor.
+Despite their differences, Sula and Nel become fiercely attached to each other as adolescents.
+They share every part of their lives, including the shared memory of a traumatic event.
+One day, they playfully swing a neighborhood boy, Chicken Little, around by his hands.
+Sula loses her grip, and he falls into a nearby river and drowns.
+They do not tell anyone of their role in his death.
+Though Sula grieves with guilt, Nel feels relief after deciding that the event is primarily Sula's fault.
+Shadrack lives in a shack by the river's edge, and the girls are uncertain if he witnessed Chicken Little's death.
+To determine if he saw, Sula visits the shack alone and is surprised at its orderliness.
+Sula is unable to confront Shadrack through her tears.
+He comforts her and she runs away, accidentally leaving behind her belt.
+Shadrack hangs the belt on his wall in memory of his only visitor.